rosesandbooks89/easy-logo-generator/README.md

 ## Questions
 If you have any questions, please contact me at the email below.
-Check out my Github portfolio for more of my projects!
+Check out my GitHub portfolio for more of my projects!

 Here is a link to my [GitHub Repo](https://github.com/rosesandbooks89).